mobily-enterprises/simpleschema/README.md

 Main features:

-* It's easy to use
-* It's easy to extend
+* It's easy to use and extend
-* It's tailored for `req.body`: no complex schema-in-schema, etc.
+* It's tailored for `req.body`, built for casting simple (not nested) data strucures
 * Allows sync an async validation
-* It provides DB-specific layers to handle IDs
+* It provides DB-specific layers to handle database IDs
 * It's actively used in a complex project, [JsonRestStores](https://github.com/mercmobily/JsonRestStores)
 * It down-to-earth code: no trickery and complex object structures
-* Aimed at casting/checking of web forms
 * Fully unit-tested

 # Brief introduction